Culture-to-Culture Image Translation and User Evaluation: Materials and Methods

+In phase 3, the paths in Figure \ref{fig:cultu} differ depending on whether one wants to culturize individual objects by ignoring the background or multiple objects that in a complex environment.

-In phase 3, to culturize individual objects, it is now sufficient to feed CycleGAN with an image belonging to $S$ or $T$. \begin{itemize} \item \textit{Choice of an object image}.
+In the first case (3a), it is sufficient to feed CycleGAN with an image belonging to $S$ or $T$. \begin{itemize} \item \textit{Choice of an object image}.
 The image of an object belonging to a cultural domain $S$ or $T$ is provided. \item \textit{Image culturization}.
-The image is translated from $S$ to $T$ or $T$ to $S$ using CycleGAN generator. \end{itemize}
+The image is translated from $S$ to $T$ or $T$ to $S$ using the CycleGAN generator. \end{itemize}

-However, if the objects to be culturized are part of a complex environment (as in Figure \ref{fig:cleaning}), four steps are required.
+In the second case (3b), if the objects to be culturized are part of a complex environment, and the environment itself matters (as in Figure \ref{fig:cleaning}), four steps are required.

 \begin{itemize} \item \textit{Choice of an environment image}.
 The image of an environment belonging to a domain $S$ or $T$ is provided. \item \textit{Object segmentation}.
 The image of the environment is preprocessed using \textit{Faster-RCNN-inception-V2} to extract all objects that are a candidate for culturization. \item \textit{Object culturization}.
 CycleGAN generator is used to map each extracted object from the domain $S$ to $T$ or $T$ to $S$. \item \textit{Environment patching}.
 The original image is patched with the culturized objects.
 Currently, this step is not automated but manually performed with a tool. \end{itemize}